Experienced Maritime Injury Attorneys For Claims Against Icicle Seafoods

-If you are a crewman who has been injured working aboard the Gordon Jensen, Northern Victor, or R.M.
-Thorstenson processing vessels, you may have claims for compensation under Federal maritime law and the Jones Act.
-Maritime injury lawyer James Beard represents crewmen injured as a result of negligence or unseaworthiness.
-Beard does not represent Icicle Seafoods; he is always on the side of the injured crewman.
+If you are a crewman who has been injured working aboard the Gordon Jensen, Northern Victor or R.M.
+Thorstenson processing vessels, you may have claims for compensation under federal maritime law and the Jones Act.
+Maritime injury lawyer James Beard of Trueb & Beard LLC, represents crewmen injured as a result of negligence or unseaworthiness.
+Mr. Beard does not represent Icicle Seafoods; he is always on the side of the injured crewman.
 Injured crewmen and fish processors working aboard Icicle’s vessels may elect to pursue compensation claims under the Jones Act and the general maritime law rather than accept Alaska workers’ compensation benefits.

 Crewmen and fish processors working for even the best Alaska fishing companies sometimes suffer serious and permanent injuries.
 When injuries are caused by negligence or unseaworthiness, the crewman is entitled to receive fair compensation for his injuries and his loss of past and future wages.